-Policy Option 1: Cascading direct utilization: aflatoxin contaminated foods will be used according to level of contamination and severity.
+Policy Option 1: Cascading direct utilization: This means the use of aflatoxin contaminated foods according to level of contamination and severity.
 The table below indicates the category of use depending on the level of contamination;

 The severity of the response to aflatoxin differs among humans and animals by health and nutritional status (Gradelet et al. 1998), with diversity of tolerance among species and various age groups (Wogan 1966; Roebuck and Wogan 1977; Pier 1992; Wild and Gong 2010).
-Therefore, when exceeding 10 ppb, a commodity would be considered for use by animal species in stages that can tolerate higher concentrations.
+Therefore, a commodity would be considered for use if it is desired for use in a category requiring less aflatoxin contamination.

-Lot No. Total Aflatoxin contamination (μg/kg) Proposal for Use (in the EAC) 1 Up to 5 For direct human consumption and dog feed 2 Up to 10 Direct human consumption 3 Up to 20 Feed for mature animals excluding dairy animals 4 Up to 100 Feed for mature beef animals excluding diary animals 5 More than 100 Reject for all classes or Recommend for other
+Lot No. Total Aflatoxin contamination (μg/kg) Proposal for Use (in the EAC) 1 Up to 5 For dog food and direct human consumption 2 Up to 10 Direct human consumption 3 Up to 20 Feed for mature animals including diary animals 4 Up to 100 Feed for mature beef animals excluding diary animals 5 More than 100 Reject for all classes or Recommend for other alternative use/disposal